Just 2 in 10 U.S. employees have a ‘best friend’ at work, survey finds - NewsBreak

 Karen Piatt started a new job with a medical relief nonprofit just a few weeks into the pandemic lockdowns of 2020.
 She did all of her interviewing for the post online and works remotely full time.

 “It’s the first time in my 25-year career that I was hired for a job without meeting the hiring manager in person,” said the 52-year-old Piatt, who lives just outside Seattle.
-“It was nearly two years until I met my colleagues face-to-face.”White House State of the Union guests include Tyre Nichols’s parents, Paul Pelosi, Bono
+“It was nearly two years until I met my colleagues face-to-face.”ChatGPT bot channels history to pen State of Union speech

 When she finally did, at a retreat last year, “it was really special,” she said.
 “We hugged and talked as if we had known each other for years.
 In fact, we had.”